roman-milk/roman-milk.github.io/caitlyn-fucks-her-new-daddy.md

  The loud, sloppy kissing continued on the bed above me a little bit, with Caitlyn's subtle moaning growing until it was a full state of humming.
 "Mmm uhhh mmmm ummmm," like that.
 Then the grunting began; hers.
 "Uh fucking god," I heard her say hoarse and anxious, "oh god Daddy, I'm so hot for you Daddy."
 The bed was rolling a little, moving up and down in slow motions; I was imagining he was rubbing her pussy or something, or maybe had his hand inside her pants.
 But she explained it a moment later.
 "Daddy, take off my fucking pants now, Daddy."

  I could tell he was still fighting his better judgment; I guess it was one thing to cum in her mouth, but to get her nude too would guarantee fucking, and maybe that was a line he didn't want to cross.
 "I don't know, baby," he grunted.
 It broke my heart because I didn't want Caitlyn to be disappointed or left wanting; she was so excited for this date, when I was shaving her pussy and giving her a shower after supper.
-Report_Story #2